 If you were injured in a no-contact car accident, our dedicated team of car accident attorneys at West Coast Trial Lawyers are here to support you through each step of your case.
 We will help build your case, file a successful claim, negotiate with the insurance companies, and take it to court, if needed.

-We offer free consultations and work on a contingency-fee basis, which means that you won’t pay us a penny unless we successfully settle or win your case.
-Contact us 24/7 to set up an appointment by calling (213) 917-3700 or by emailing [email protected].
+We work on a contingency-fee basis, which means that you won’t pay us a penny unless we successfully settle or win your case.
+Contact our 24/7 legal team today by calling 213-927-3700 or filling out our contact form to schedule your free consultation.